planarvoid/WordPress-Android/README.md

 ## Running the app on Genymotion

 1. Install [Genymotion][].<br>If you see a similar error message, follow its instructions to resolve it: ![screenshot from 2015-10-23 09 31 09](https://cloud.githubusercontent.com/assets/1639324/10687056/705aec32-796a-11e5-85f2-d228e5bf0b6f.png)
 2. Add a virtual device.
-A Google Nexus phone is a good one, eg. Google Nexus 6.
+A Google Nexus phone is a good one, eg. Google Nexus 5.
 Click `Play` to start the device.

-Install the Genymotion plugin for Android Studio in Preferences -> Plugins and search for Genymotion.

-Click the Play button in Android Studio (next to app at the top) and it should recognize your Genymotino device.
+3. Click the Play button in Android Studio (next to app at the top) and it should recognize your running Genymotion device.

 ## Running tests